Originally published June 2018 / Revised October 2019

 Despite current federal1 and Québec2 legislation that makes medical assistance in dying (MAID) legal, there continues to be uncertainty among some physicians about their rights and obligations, and the processes to be followed in this area.
 Indeed, in the first 18 months following the June 2016 amendments to the relevant sections of Criminal Code of Canada, the CMPA received over one thousand enquiries from members about this developing issue.

 The uncertainty felt by physicians is due, in part, to a lack of clarity surrounding the definition of certain requirements for MAID, such as “reasonably foreseeable death,” which is currently the subject of court challenges.
 There is also a potential for the law to evolve as it relates to conscientious objection, advanced directives, mature minors, and mental health diagnoses, among other aspects.
 The CMPA continues to monitor decisions and guidance by courts, governments, regulatory authorities (Colleges), and medical associations and federations as new issues and concerns emerge.

 This article identifies issues physicians may encounter when asked to provide MAID.
-In addition to carefully considering and applying the eligibility criteria and safeguards in the Criminal Code, physicians involved in MAID must comply with provincial and territorial laws and regulations, as well as College and hospital policies.
+In addition to carefully considering and applying the eligibility criteria and safeguards in the Criminal Code, physicians involved in MAID must comply with provincial and territorial laws and regulations, reporting requirements, as well as College and hospital policies.
 Physicians who have provided MAID on several occasions need to ensure they continue to have a thorough approach to assessing each request for MAID based on the individual circumstances of their patient.
 Physicians are encouraged to call the CMPA for case-specific advice, including on the issues discussed below.

 Case example: Patient with ALS requests MAID